 Some women don’t realize that when you are breastfeeding on one breast, your other breast is also leaking at the same time.
 That milk is liquid gold so we want to save every drop!
 That is why I love and recommend the Milker Saver from Milkies.
 It’s great because you can save and use that milk from the other breast for later.

 When you’re pumping (or catching) your milk, you will also need breastmilk storage bags to be able to save, preserve, and store your precious milk.
 I love that Milkies also offers some great storage bags.Buy Now

 10. Lactation Tea and Lactation Cookies

-Some breastfeeding mamas are able to make tons of breastmilk.
+Some breastfeeding mamas can make tons of breastmilk.
 Others aren’t as lucky.
 If you are nervous about not making enough milk or are already having that very problem, drinking organic lactation tea and eating lactation cookies are great options.
 Here are some other tips that can help as well.

 11. Breastfeeding App

-Your baby’s pediatrician will want to know how much or how often your baby is eating as well as how many wet and dirty diapers your baby is having per day.
+Your baby’s pediatrician will want to know how much or how often your baby is eating and how many wet and dirty diapers your baby is having per day.
 Having a good breastfeeding app can help keep track of all of that.
 In the middle of the night, you might not remember which breast baby was last on.
-And in the morning you may not remember how long baby was on the breast.
+And in the morning, you may not remember how long baby was on the breast.
 An app can take the uncertainty out of breastfeeding and keep you on track with your breastfeeding goals.